-Tirol’s largest lake, Achensee, and its five holiday towns, lies in the midst of the breathtaking mountainous scenery of the Karwendel and Rofan mountains in the centre of Tirol.
-The area around the lake stands out with its incomparable natural beauty, drawing in visitors who enjoy countless opportunities to enjoy Alpine leisure pursuits and to relax.
+Lake Achensee, Tirol’s largest lake, and its five holiday communities, lie in the middle of the breathtaking mountain scenery of the Karwendel and Rofan mountains in the heart of Tirol.
+The area around the lake stands out with its incomparable natural beauty and attracts visitors with countless opportunities to enjoy alpine leisure pursuits and relaxation.

-Long ago the towns around Achensee discovered winter tourism.
-Gently sloping hills invited families in particular to ski; an extended network of slopes earned the region the reputation of being ‘Tirol’s best cross-country centre’.
-The Achensee region also achieved fame thanks to its ‘dark gold’, Tirolean shale oil.
+Long ago the communities around the Achensee discovered winter tourism.
+Gently sloping hills invited families in particular to ski and because of the extended network of slopes the area enjoys the reputation of being “Tirol’s best cross-country centre”.
+The Achensee region also achieved fame thanks to its ‘black gold’, Tiroler Steinöl®.
 This fossil oil has been extracted for more than a century and used in the treatment of a variety of illnesses.